Product School

 • Tell me about a time you used data to make a decision.

 Even at a junior level, a Product Manager is a leader.
-So even entry-level Product Management roles will come with questions about leadership.
-But don’t worry, they won’t be too high-level or philosophical until you apply for a senior role.
-They’ll be more similar to behavioral questions, and they’re just trying to see how you interact and communicate with the people on your teams.
+Even entry-level Product Management roles will come with questions about leadership.
+They’ll be more similar to behavioral questions with an emphasis on how you interact and communicate with the people on your teams.

 • What’s the best way to work with executives?